proycon/pynlpl/docs/folia.rst

 FoLiA library
 *************

-This tutorial will introduce the FoLiA Python library, part of PyNLPl.
+This tutorial will introduce the **FoLiA Python library**, part of PyNLPl.
 The FoLiA library provides an Application Programming Interface for the reading, creation and manipulation of FoLiA XML documents.
-The library works under Python 2.7 as well as Python 3.
+The library works under Python 2.7 as well as Python 3, which is the recommended version.
 The samples in this documentation follow Python 3 conventions.

 Prior to reading this document, it is highly recommended to first read the FoLiA documentation itself and familiarise yourself with the format and underlying paradigm.
-The FoLiA documentation can be found through http://proycon.github.com/folia .
+The FoLiA documentation can be found through https://proycon.github.io/folia .
 It is especially important to understand the way FoLiA handles sets/classes, declarations, common attributes such as annotator/annotatortype and the distinction between various kinds of annotation categories such as token annotation and span annotation.